 Upper part of the pavilions exemplifies Mughal architecture.
 Elaborately decorated and colourful arches enhance the charm of the glorious temple.
 Sanctum Sanctorum has the image of Narayan Dev made of marble.
 The idol of Radhakrishna Dev is set on his right.
 To the left of the main deity are the images of Dharmdev, Bhakti Mata and Harikrishna.

 Akshar bhavan accommodates the beautiful image of Ghanshyam Maharaj in child form.
 Shree Tejendra Bhuvan the southern part of this bhavan provides shelter to the visiting devotees.
-Personal items used by Swaminarayan have been displayed in the ground and the first floor.
+Personal items used by Swaminarayan have been displayed on the ground and the first floor.

 Rang Mahal, where Swaminarayan used to stay during his visits to Ahmedabad, houses the striking image of the Ghanshyam Maharaj.
 A notable feature added to Ranga Mahol after fifty years of its construction is the huge idol of Swaminarayan in a standing position.

 Swaminarayan temple is an awe-inspiring sacred place of worship especially for the followers of the Swaminarayan sect that is made of Burma Teak wood.
 It is adorned with brilliantly ornamented domes and galleries.
-Travellers would marvel at the towering nine tombs known as Nau Gaz Pir or Nine Yard Saints located on to the southern part of the temple.
+Travellers would marvel at the towering nine tombs known as Nau Gaz Pir or Nine Yard Saints located on the southern part of the temple.

-An astonishing architectural site houses the deities covered with majestic set of colourful attire and jewellery.
+An astonishing architectural site houses the deities covered with a majestic set of colourful attire and jewellery.
 This is a historic temple embellished with vividly painted brackets and features impressive craftsmanship.
-A sacred complex that reflects remarkable craftsmanship attracted a British official Sir Dunlop so much, that he had ordered for a 101 gun salute in its honour.
+A sacred complex that reflects remarkable craftsmanship attracted a British official Sir Dunlop so much that he had ordered for a 101 gun salute in its honour.